 These defenders take up the wide positions in defence.
 Barring defences with fewer than four players, there is one full-back on each side â the right back and the left-back.
 Full-backs have both defensive and offensive roles.
 In defence, they act as physical obstructions to opposing wingers.
 They mark them into difficult spaces where they canât influence the game.

 In attack, they overlap their teammates on the wing to provide assists, run into spaces to provide an extra passing option on the flanks.
 Also, they often take responsibility for throw-ins.
 Full-backs need to cover a lot of ground and hence are expected to possess extraordinary pace and stamina, besides a healthy work-rate.
 Their dynamic role also means they need to be great dribblers and tactically astute footballers.

-The wing-back is hybrid of wingers and full-backs.
-The role is a modern variation of the full-back position with heavier emphasis on attacking duties.
-A wing-back is usually employed to bolster the attack, yet they must have the ability, when needed, to fall back and mark opposing players.
+The wing-back is a hybrid of wingers and full-backs.
+The role is a modern variation of the full-back position with a heavier emphasis on attacking duties.
+A wing-back is usually employed to bolster the attack.
+But, they must have the ability, when needed, to fall back and mark opposing players.

 It is important to note that many players can fit into multiple categories.
 They have played different roles in different tactical set-ups during their careers.
 So, donât hesitate to tick multiple boxes when trying to figure out what type of defender you are.